 Do I have to prep the peas?

-But, if you grab the stringless variety you don’t even have to cut them to prep them.
+If you grab the stringless variety, you don’t even have to cut them to prep them.

 If you have snap peas with strings, simply hold a small knife in one hand and the snap pea in the other, with the inside curve of the pod facing you.
 Cut one of the tips of the pod and pull off the tough string that runs along the length of the top of the pod.